MASWorks/ML-Agent/README.md

 </div>

 # ML-Agent: Reinforcing LLM Agents for Autonomous Machine Learning Engineering
+**An LLM Agent Trained to Outperform 671B Models with Only 9 Tasks**

-[ML-Agent](https://arxiv.org/pdf/2505.23723)  is an autonomous machine learning framework powered by a 7B-sized Qwen-2.5 LLM, trained through a novel agentic training framework combining exploration-enriched fine-tuning, step-wise reinforcement learning, and a unified reward mechanism.
+[ML-Agent](https://arxiv.org/pdf/2505.23723) is an autonomous agent capable of performing end-to-end machine learning engineering, built upon a **7B-sized Qwen-2.5 LLM** and trained using a novel **agentic ML training framework**.
+This marks the first work where an LLM agent learns from interactive experimentation in ML environments through **online reinforcement learning (RL)** — going beyond heuristic or prompt-based designs.

+Key components of the training framework include:
+- **Exploration-enriched fine-tuning**: Enhances action diversity for better RL exploration.
+- **Step-wise RL**: Enables fast and stable training through single-step optimization.
+- **Agentic ML-specific reward design**: Integrates multi-modal feedback into unified rewards.

 <div align="center">
   <img src="assets/figure1.png" width="100%">
 </div>

+Remarkably, despite being trained on only **9 ML tasks**, ML-Agent **outperforms the 671B-sized DeepSeek-R1 agent**, and shows strong cross-task generalization abilities.

 ## 🧠 Machine Learning Tasks
 In our paper, we organize 9 training tasks (held-in) for both exploration-enriched fine-tuning and step-wise reinforcement learning(RL) and 10 tasks (held-out) for further evaluation.
 All tasks all collected from [MLAgentBench](https://arxiv.org/abs/2310.03302) (MLA) and [MLEBench](https://arxiv.org/abs/2410.07095) (MLE).